Transforming Energy for America

-Our rapid growth in the last 50 years comes from technical strength and a focus on quality and customer service in all areas of our business.
-To ensure quality and on-time shipping, you need people; that is why our company has more than 2,400 employees – more than 400 of those are engineers, with graduate, post-graduate, and PhD degrees in all disciplines of business.
+Our rapid growth in the last 50+ years comes from technical strength and a focus on quality and customer service in all areas of our business.
+To ensure quality and on-time shipping, you need people; that is why our company has thousands of employees – more than 400 of those are engineers, with graduate, post-graduate, and PhD degrees in all disciplines of business.
 Continuous improvement in design and manufacturing processes has reduced our defect rate to less than one percent of transformers shipped, with efforts underway to reduce that even further.
-Our engineering staff has more than 300 years of combined transformer-design experience, and there are more than 15,000 designs on file in our archives, providing an extensive resource for selecting the optimum solution for any power transformer application.
-Our customers tell us that our technology, processes, people, and performance are the best in the industry.
+Our engineering staff has more than 300 years of combined transformer-design experience, and there are more than 20,000 designs on file in our archives, providing an extensive resource for selecting the optimum solution for any power transformer application.
+Our customers tell us that our technology, software, processes, people, and performance are the best in the industry.

 As the largest U.S.-owned transformer manufacturer in North America, we have many goals for the future.
 We will continue to train our workforce at all locations and further reduce our lead times.
 We will pursue growth for all employees as we expand in new markets to boost our economy and create more jobs for American workers.
 We will do all of this with a specific focus on improving the customer experience and our overall customer service.